Stas293/Library/README.md

 ![img.png](img.png)

+## Description

+I have created my own application context in this application.
+There is not Spring in this project.
+I have used the following technologies:
+- Java 20 (+Virtual Threads)
+- JDBC
+- PostgreSQL
+- JSP
+- JSTL
+- HTML
+- CSS
+- Bootstrap 5
+- Maven
+- Tomcat 11

 The reader registers in the system and then can:
 - search (by author / title);
 - place an order for a Book from the Catalog.